AVAnnotate/documentation/pages/creating_projects.md

 ![Image 1](../../assets/addprojectimage1.png)

 ### Select `+ Add` and input information about the new project, including:
 - `GitHub Organization` Projects can be saved in any organization in which a user has write permissions in GitHub.
-See more at GitHub Organizations.
+See more at [GitHub Accounts and Organizations](https://avannotate.github.io/documentation/pages/orgs/).
 - `Use Private Repository` Projects can be kept private.
 See more at [Private Projects](https://avannotate.github.io/documentation/pages/private/).
 - `Generate GitHub Pages Site` If checked, a static site will be created in the project repository and viewable online.
 - `Title` The title of the project will appear in the header on the site.